What is "Nickel Free"?

 Jewelry Components that Meet the EU Nickel Directive

 Since there is no US nickel standard, and since alloys vary, a good way to find items that are very low in nickel is to search for components that meet the EU Nickel Directive.
-Here are several options offered by Rings & Things:
+Some of the nickel-free jewelry-making options offered by Rings & Things:

 Nickel-Free Metals & Components